qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 When using the [`scroll`](#scroll-points) API, you can sort the results by a payload key.
 For example, you can retrieve points in chronological order if your payloads have a `"timestamp"` field, like it is shown in the following code:

-<aside role="status">Without an appropriate index, custom ordering would create costly queries.
+<aside role="status">Without an appropriate index, payload-based ordering would create too much load on the system for each request.
 Qdrant therefore requires a payload index which supports <a href=/documentation/concepts/indexing/#payload-index target="_blank">Range filtering conditions</a> on the field used for <code>order_by</code></aside>

 ```http
 POST /collections/{collection_name}/points/scroll